vignettes/using-a-chromatograms-object.Rmd

 referred to as peaks data variables in the context of

-) and metadata of individual chromatograms
+Chromatograms) and metadata of individual chromatograms

 (so-called chromatogram variables).
 While a core set of

-chromatogram variables (the coreChromatogramsVariables()
+chromatogram variables (the coreChromatogramsVariables())

-and peaks data variables (the corePeaksVariables()
+and peaks data variables (the corePeaksVariables()) are

-guaranteed to be provided by a Chromatograms
+guaranteed to be provided by a Chromatograms, it is

 possible to add arbitrary variables to a Chromatograms